-- It provides a chronological record of all transactions which is helpful to locate a transaction relating to a particular date.
+- It provides a chronological record of all transactions, which helps to locate transactions relating to a particular date.

-- There is no possibility of omitting a transaction as each transaction is recorded immediately.
+- It is not possible to omit a transaction because every transaction is recorded immediately.

-- As dual aspects of a transaction are recorded in the Journal so there is no chance of committing any mistake in writing to the ledger.
+- As two aspects of a transaction are recorded in the journal, there is no chance of committing a mistake when writing to the ledger.

-- While preparing Journal each transaction gives detailed information so it is helpful in posting entries into ledger.
+- When preparing the journal, each transaction gives detailed information, which means it is helpful when posting entries into the ledger.

 Format of General Journal

-In the date column the year, month and date of transaction is entered.
-The year is entered immediately below the “date” heading.
-It is written once per page and do not have to be repeated for all entries on the page.
+The year, month, and date of the transaction are written in the date column.
+The year is entered immediately below the heading.
+It is written once per page (i.e., it does not have to be repeated for every entry on the page).

-The following transactions are related to the business of Mr. John.
+The following transactions are related to Mr. John’s business.

 Do you want to test your knowledge about General Journal?
 We have prepared quizzes for you.